 |Mr Alfred Grixti||Member, ISS Malta|

 |Ms Ursula Roelke||Chair of the Professional Advisory Committee|

 |Ms Cherrie Short||Independent member CBE|

 The Secretary General is the Chief Executive Officer of the ISS and is accountable to the Governing Board and the International Council.
 He/she coordinates the programs of the General Secretariat and its activities.
 In order to fulfill his/her duties, the Secretary General is supported by the staff and volunteers of the GS.

 The Secretary General establishes the structure of the Secretariat, within the provisions of the approved budget.

-The PAC is composed of Branches and Affiliate Bureaus’ directors.
+The PAC is composed of ISS Members’ directors.
 The PAC has many responsibilities among which, to bring forward the collective expertise in the social work area and share good practice for the benefit of the ISS network.
 Via its chair and representative on the Governing Board, it advises the latter on technical matters arising and participates in the debate at this level.
 The PAC works closely with the General Secretariat and meets at least once a year.
 The PAC proposes activities at the international level such as projects and training seminars and participates as needed to International forums.
 The PAC works with the General Secretariat to build the network’s members’ and overall capacity and to develop its potential as well as its global presence.

 The Casework Coordinators’ group is composed of casework managers within the ISS Members or Members a.i. in direct contact with the ISS network.
 Coordinators are senior and experienced social workers who manage casework teams on a national level.
 Among many responsibilities, coordinators oversee and ensure best quality and timely casework management.
 Coordinators, in collaboration with the General Secretariat undertake training activities in the benefit of ISS professional staff.